MyCryptoHQ/knowledge-base-content/general-knowledge/about-mycrypto/membership-information.md

 We have a lot of plans for the MyCrypto Membership and a long-term roadmap that will see many new rewards and features coming soon.

 ### How much does the MyCrypto Membership cost?
 $4.00 per month, or you can purchase multiple month packages at a discounted rate.
 For the hardcore, there’s also a lifetime membership.
+Please keep in mind that at this time, it's only possible to purchase monthly memberships with DAI.

 ### How does the MyCrypto Membership work?
 We use the [Unlock Protocol](https://unlock-protocol.com/) for this.
 You’ll be purchasing a token that unlocks features of MyCrypto when we detect that you hold that token.
 Each token has an expiration date according to the duration of membership you purchased.
+One membership unlocks the membership features for all the addresses in your interface, so you don't need additional memberships.

 ### Can I give my token to someone else?
 Sending your unique UnlockProtocol token to another address will result in that token being voided.
 This is done to prevent abuse of the system.